alex-toy/ConnectAppToStorage-bis/README.md

 ## Procedure

+All steps bellow can be reduced to running *commands\steps.ps1*.

 **Run the Config and create the resource group :**

 - Connect to your Azure account : az login